Whimsy Stick

 Flirt Pole for Overexcited Dogs: Structure Builds the Calm

-The tool doesn’t calm the dog.
+The tool does not calm the dog.
 The structure does.
-Here’s why an unstructured flirt pole for overexcited dogs makes things worse and the exact protocol that produces real calm after every session.
+Here is why an unstructured flirt pole for overexcited dogs makes things worse, and the exact protocol that produces real calm after every session.

 1 rule